zeejers/Meg/README.md

 ## Gen Migrations

 You can generate migrations using a convenient, limited DSL.
 The output is a SQL script which is written to your migrations directory, either set by the env var `MIGRATION_DIRECTORY` or by cli option `--migration-directory`.
+You can modify the output SQL after its generated if desired.
+All SQL is generated assuming you are CREATING a new table.

 Each DB provider has different field representations that result from the DSL input.
 The `gen migration` command will generate field mappings based on the `DB_PROVIDER` which you have set either as an env var or passed in as the `--provider`.
 To see the definition of all these mappings, set `DB_PROVIDER` and the `meg gen migration --help` command will then update with the corresponding resulting schema mappings.